 This week we are previewing two cases being argued next week at the Federal Circuit that attracted amicus briefs.
 Today we highlight a veterans case, Lynch v.
 McDonough.
 In this case, Lynch asks the Federal Circuit to overrule its decision in Ortiz v.
 Principi, a case that sets forth the burden of proof by which veterans must prove their claims.
 This is our argument preview.

-This morning, the Federal Circuit issued one precedential opinion in a patent case and one nonprecedential opinion in a trademark case.
-The Federal Circuit also issued one Rule 36 judgment.
-Here are the introductions to the opinions and a link to the Rule 36 judgment.
+This morning, the Federal Circuit issued a precedential opinion in a patent case addressing patent eligibility and a precedential opinion in a veterans case involving a denial of duplicative educational benefits.
+Additionally, the court issued a nonprecedential opinion in a patent case.
+Here are the introductions to the opinions.

 This morning, the Federal Circuit and the Court of Federal Claims issued a joint order extending limitations on access to the Federal Courts Building through April 30, 2021.
 The Federal Circuit also issued a notice with additional information related to the order.
 Here is the text from the court’s notice.